-New York City's sewer system consists of a grid of sewers beneath the streets that send wastewater flows to fourteen different WWTPs.
-The area served by each plant is called a "drainage area."
-Most of this system is a "combined" sewer system in that it carries both sanitary sewage from buildings and stormwater collected from buildings, catch basins and storm drains.
+New York City's fewer system consists of a grid of sewers beneath the streets that send wastewater flows to four-teen division.
+WWTPs.
+The trea served by each plant is called a "drainage area."
+Most of this system is a "combine!" sewer system that sames both sanitary sewage from buildings and stormwater collected from buildings, catch basins, and storm drain.
 However, some areas of the City, primarily in Queens and Staten Island, operate with separate systems for sanitary sewage and stormwater.
 In addition, small areas of Staten Island, Brooklyn, and Queens use septic systems to dispose of sanitary sewage.

-The City maintains a "drainage plan" for the proper sewer and drainage in the City that describes the location, course size and grade of each sewer and drain for sewerage districts as well as the size and location of stormwater and wastewater conveyance and treatment facilities within these districts.
+The City maintains I "drainage plan" for the proper sewer and drainage in the City that describes the location, course size, and grade of each sewer and drain for sewerage districts as well as the size and location of stormwater and was tewater conveyance and treatment facilities within these districts.